criticalinsight/trade_guys/_podcast/counting-down-to-tariff-time.md

 - _keywords/china.md

 ---
-In this episode, the Trade Guys discuss the mayhem right before the United States pulls the trigger on imposing tariffs on China.
+The Trade Guys discuss the mayhem right before the United States pulls the trigger on imposing tariffs on China.
 The tariffs are set to take effect at 12:01 a.m. in Washington on Friday, and the administration is slated to slap tariffs on $34 billion worth of Chinese goods.
 The administration says they want to level the playing field, but is this good for American workers and companies?